The Numerical Discourses

 The Chinese translation of the Ekottarika Āgama (EĀ) doesn’t contain headings for the numerical divisions that we find in the Aṅguttara Nikāya (AN), but we can discern that it was organized in the same way.
 The sūtras were arranged by the number of items in their main subject, which was usually a list.
 A “Book of Ones” through “Book of Elevens” is discernible, though there were many sūtras inserted into the collection that didn’t fit the original rationale.

 The Book of Ones spans Chapters 2-14 and consists of 307 sūtras when we count the abbreviated sūtras in Chapters 4-7 (each of which is actually a group of chapters).
 These four chapters contain lists of prominent disciples similar to what we find at AN 1.188-267.
-Counting them is a little misleading, however, because there were many more disciples listed than is found in AN.
+Counting them is a little misleading, however, because there were many more disciples listed than what we find in AN.

 This is about half the sūtra count found in AN, which has 31 chapters and 627 suttas in its Book of Ones.
 If we disregard the list of disciples, this Book of Ones has only 87 sūtras compared to 547 suttas in AN, making it only a sixth of the size of the Theravāda Book of Ones.